DavidBrightSparc/Tenets-of-IT/README.md

 53. The longer everything goes according to plan, the bigger the impending disaster.
 54. Sales Engineers are a gift from heaven, they prevent salespeople from over-promising.
 55. Printers have moods, most of the time that mood is 'Fuck you'.
+56. The last 10% of the job takes 90% of the time.
+And the rest of the job takes the other 90%. (credit peterjay733)
+57. If you have a primary system that is malfunctioning, threaten the system by starting to set up the backup system.
+Usually, by the time the backup is 90% ready....the primary will magically start working again. (credit MaeveKyalwann)